-- (a) The structure and fields of an Ethernet frame - (b) New options to the frame structure provided by Gigabit Ethernet - (c) The structure and fields of ATM cell - (d) The structure and fields of ATM AAL5 frame - 4.
-When voice (and other delay sensitive data) is sent over packet networks the delay to fill a packet has to be taken account for.
+- 4. When voice (and other delay sensitive data) is sent over packet networks the delay to fill a packet has to be taken account for.
 Consider uncompressed voice, i.e., 64 kbit/s and compressed voice, 16 kbit/s and 8 kbit/s in the following cases: - (a) In Voice over IP systems (VoIP) packets has to be sent at short intervals to avoid too long delays.
 What is the ratio between actual voice data and the whole frame length if IP packets are sent over Ethernet at rate of 20 and 50 packets per second?
 Use 40 octets for total overhead caused by IPv4, UDP and RTP headers. - (b) How long it takes to fill ATM AAL1 payload (AAL1 "frame length" is 48 octets including the overhead: one octet per cell)?
-Compare AAL1 efficiency with VoIP over Ethernet.

-5. Ethernet frames are transported in GFP-F frames by discarding the preamble and SFD fields as well as the interframe gap.
+Compare AAL1 efficiency with VoIP over Ethernet. - 5.
+Ethernet frames are transported over SDHng in GFP-F frames by discarding the preamble and SFD fields as well as the interframe gap.
 The optional GFP-F FCS is not used as the Ethernet CRC field is sufficient for error detection.
 The resulting GFP-F frames are then transported in SDH transmission system using VC-4 containers.
-What is the maximum bit rate required to transport Ethernet frames from a single 100 Mbit/s source if the average length of the Ethernet payload is 200 octets?
+What is the maximum SDH bit rate required to transport Ethernet frames from a single 100 Mbit/s source if the average length of the Ethernet payload is 200 octets?
 How much transport capacity is lost if the VC-4 container is not shared with other sources?